kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### bind_ipv6_link_local

-If set to 1, try to bind also IPv6 link local addresses by discovering the scope of the interface.
-This apply for UDP socket for now, to be added for the other protocols.
-Default is 0.
+If set to `1`, try to bind also IPv6 link local addresses by discovering the scope of the interface.
+If set to `2`, skip binding link local addresses.

+Note: for UDP sockets by first implementation, to be added for the other protocols.

+Default is `0`.

 Example: